Beams logo

 When it's worth it

-• The build is large — a whole home, a major extension, a project with multiple specialist trades sequencing together.
+• The build is large.
+A whole home, a major extension, or a project with multiple specialist trades sequencing together.

-• You're not going to be on site much yourself — you're working full-time, you've moved out, you're abroad.
+• You won't be on site much yourself.
+You're working full-time, you've moved out, or you're abroad.

-• The project has unusual complexity — heritage building, conservation area, joinery alongside build, structural work that interacts with finishes.
+• The project has unusual complexity, like a heritage building, a conservation area, joinery running alongside the build, or structural work that interacts with finishes.

 When the standard service is the right call